uasal/spacehardwarehandbook-public/fasteners.md

  Nitronic 60 locking helical inserts are suggested for threading into aluminum.
 Inserts, such as locking helical inserts "helicoils", provide a locking mechanism to prevent screws from backing out, can increase strength, and the tolerable number of cycles of a joint.

+# Staking
+See NASA standard 5020 section `B.5 Best Practices for Adhesive Locking Features`.

+At a minimum, a small amount of adhesive (i.e. 2216 B/A Gray) applied to the clean interface of the head of a screw to the bearing material is recommended to provide secondary retention.

 # Analysis Checklist